“A thousand years in your sight are like a day that has just gone by, or like a watch in the night.” (Psalm 90:4, NIV)

 “But you must not forget this one thing, dear friends: A day is like a thousand years to the Lord, and a thousand years is like a day.
 The Lord isn’t really being slow about his promise, as some people think.
 No, he is being patient for your sake.
 He does not want anyone to be destroyed, but wants everyone to repent.”
 (2nd Peter 3:8-9, NLT)

 Numerous scripture passages imply that God’s relation to time is different from ours.
 Given that we don’t see time the way God does, it isn’t surprising to learn that our intuitive understanding of time is flawed.
-Moreover, some Christian theologians have argued that time itself was created by God,An early example is Clement of Alexandria, whose view we’ll discuss in Chapter 11 (along with numerous other views). and there are indications in scripture that time had a beginning.
+Moreover, some Christian theologians have argued that time itself was created by God,An early example is Clement of Alexandria (c.
+150 - 215 AD), who argued that God created the universe instantaneously and that “time was born along with things which exist.”
+(The Stromata, Book 6, Chapter 16.)
+We’ll revisit his view of creation, along with numerous other views, in Chapter 11. and there are indications in scripture that time had a beginning.
 In 1st Corinthians 2:7, for example, the apostle Paul speaks of “God’s wisdom, a mystery that has been hidden and that God destined for our glory before time began.”
 (NIV, emphasis mine) The Greek phrase here is προ των αιωνων, which can also be translated “before the ages.”
 The word αιωνων (aionon) is the genitive plural form of the word αιων (aion), which means an age or long period of time.
 The idea that time itself had a beginning makes good sense in the context of general relativity, as we’ll see in chapter 8.
 For these reasons, personally, I think Einstein’s theories accord beautifully with Christianity.

 However, some Christians are uncomfortable with Einstein’s theories.There are several reasons for the discomfort, the most common of which I address on this page.
 Christian philosophers J.P.
 Moreland and William Lane Craig raise additional objections in chapter 18 of their book Philosophical Foundations for a Christian Worldview, (Downer’s Grove: InterVarsity Press, 2003), 368-389.
 I’ll summarize and respond to their main objections here in this footnote.
 Although I disagree with their views on relativity, I highly recommend their book.
 It’s an excellent resource for thoughtful Christians, especially those interested in philosophy.